 Rose Willock refers to Montserrat as her “Little Valhalla.”
 It’s not a throwaway phrase or casual platitude.
 Her love of country is profound and tangible.
 Her civic involvement, cultural promotion and community outreach stretches back more than five decades.

-She hails from a small village in the east called Purchase, near Long Ground.
-Later on she relocated to Saint Patrick’s in the south.
+The first nine years of her life were spent in Trials and Kinsale Village, during which time she attended St. Patrick’s and Kinsale Primary schools.
+Later on she lived in Long Ground and then in Plymouth.
 Along the way, she established a crucial level of visibility and endeared herself to the public through her congenial demeanor and love of service.

 In 1965, Rose was teaching at the Cork Hill Primary School.
 It was her third year as a teacher following her graduation from the Montserrat Secondary School.
 Aside from teaching, she was heavily involved in cultural organizations.
 She was a member of the Carnival Joy Promoters, a group she first joined while at MSS.
 The Joy Promoters designed costumes for the annual festival, organized princess shows and also formed a dance group that performed at social functions such as cocktail parties at Government House.